practicalli/clojure/clojure-editors/editor-install-guides/vscode-calva.md

 Click the `Install` button next to the `Calva: Clojure & ClojureScript interactive programming` extension.

-After a few momments the extension will show as installed.
+After a few moments the extension will show as installed.

 ![VSCode Calva Extensions list](/images/vscode-calva-extension-installed.png)